mattbis/lib-log-db.dev/PROTO-API.md

 -- this is actually how i sohuld be thinkgin aobut last & dump except its a db sense but the terms shoudl be unified

 ` can.branch`

+-- parity then becomes one of 3 main ENUMS

+- FILE_PAR
+- SOFT_PAR
+- HARD_PAR
+-